-% Series A Cumulative Redeemable Preferred Stock
+8.50% Series A Cumulative Redeemable Preferred Stock

-Liquidation Preference \$25.00 Per Share
+(Liquidation Preference \$25.00 Per Share)

-We are offering 2,000,000 shares of our % Series A Cumulative Redeemable Preferred Stock, par value \$0.01 per share, which we refer to as our "Series A Preferred Stock."
-We will pay to investors cumulative dividends on the Series A Preferred Stock from April , 2004 in the amount of \$ per share each year, which is equivalent to % of the \$25.00 liquidation preference per share.
-Dividends on the Series A Preferred Stock will be payable quarterly in arrears on or before March 31, June 30, September 30 and December 31 of each year, beginning on June 30, 2004.
-The shares of Series A Preferred Stock have no stated maturity, will not be subject to any sinking fund or mandatory redemption and will not be convertible into any other securities.
-Holders of shares of Series A Preferred Stock will generally have no voting rights, but will have limited voting rights if we fail to pay dividends for six or more quarters and in certain other events.
+We are offering shares of our 8.50% Series A Cumulative Redeemable Preferred Stock, par value \$0.01 per share, which we refer to as our "Series A Preferred Stock."
+We pay investors cumulative dividends on the Series A Preferred Stock in the amount of \$2.125 per share each year, which is equivalent to 8.50% of the \$25.00 liquidation preference per share.
+Dividends on the Series A Preferred Stock are payable quarterly in arrears on or before March 31, June 30, September 30 and December 31 of each year.
+The first dividend payment date in respect of the Series A Preferred Stock offered by this prospectus supplement and the accompanying prospectus will be December 31, 2004, covering the quarterly period beginning October 1, 2004.
+The shares of Series A Preferred Stock have no stated maturity, are not subject to any sinking fund or mandatory redemption and are not convertible into any other securities.
+Holders of shares of Series A Preferred Stock generally have no voting rights, but will have limited voting rights if we fail to pay dividends for six or more quarters and in certain other events.

-We may not redeem the Series A Preferred Stock until April , 2009, except in limited circumstances to preserve our status as a real estate investment trust (or REIT).
-On or after April , 2009, we may, at our option, redeem the Series A Preferred Stock, in whole or in part, at any time and from time to time, for cash at \$25.00 per share, plus accrued and unpaid dividends (whether or not declared), if any, to and including the redemption date.
+We may not redeem the Series A Preferred Stock until April 27, 2009, except in limited circumstances to preserve our status as a real estate investment trust (or REIT).
+On or after April 27, 2009, we may, at our option, redeem the Series A Preferred Stock, in whole or in part, at any time and from time to time, for cash at \$25.00 per share, plus accrued and unpaid dividends (whether or not declared), if any, to and including the redemption date.
 Any partial redemption will generally be on a pro rata basis.

-No market currently exists for our Series A Preferred Stock.
-We intend to apply to list our Series A Preferred Stock on the New York Stock Exchange (or the NYSE) under the symbol "MFA PrA."
-We expect that trading will commence within 30 days after the initial delivery of our Series A Preferred Stock.
-Our common stock currently trades on the NYSE under the symbol "MFA."
+Our Series A Preferred Stock is listed on the New York Stock Exchange (or the NYSE) under the symbol "MFA PrA."
+The last reported sales price of our Series A Preferred Stock on the NYSE on October 18, 2004 was \$25.40 per share.

-See "Additional Risk Factors" beginning on page S-6 of this prospectus supplement and "Risk Factors" beginning on page 3 of the accompanying prospectus for a discussion of the risks relevant to an investment in our Series A Preferred Stock.
+See "Additional Risk Factors" beginning on page S-6 of this prospectus supplement and "Risk Factors" beginning on page 4 of the accompanying prospectus for a discussion of the risks relevant to an investment in our Series A Preferred Stock.